luxfi/sdk/CONTRIBUTING.md

 ## Contributing

-We welcome contributions to vmsdk!
+We welcome contributions to sdk!
 To contribute, please follow these steps:

 1. Fork the repository and create a new branch for your contribution.